moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/nbd.md

 done
 ```

-Then, to mount the device as /mnt/data, run the following commands.
+Then, to mount the device as /mnt/data, run the following commands:

 ```
 root@c1-X-Y-Z-T:~# mkdir -p /mnt/data